What Is Phlebotomy?

 Phlebotomy Jobs & Salary

 The salary of phlebotomists is dependent on various factors such as the region you are practicing, experience and level of training.
-An entry-level phlebotomist will typically earn an annual salary of $36,000.
-However, you can increase the salary by registering and passing a certification exam from the National Accrediting Agency for Clinical Sciences.
+The average phlebotomist salary according to Indeed.com is $30,000/year with an entry-level phlebotomist typically earning an annual salary of $22,000.

 Experience is the other main contributor for a phlebotomist salary.
 A phlebotomist who is experienced can earn a salary that is 30% higher than one who is just starting out.
 Phlebotomists who have attained a degree will get promotions which also mean a pay increase.
 Currently, in the US there is no standard pay across all states, therefore you will notice that some states usually pay higher than others.